 The biggest problem of B2B marketing analytics tools is that at least half of their users don’t actually use them.
-According to the recent Dun & Bradstreet and Forrester survey, only 50% of B2B marketing and sales decisions are based on data.
+According to the recent Dun & Bradstreet and Forrester survey, only 50% of B2B marketing and sales efforts are actually data-driven actions.

-While it’s hard to believe so many companies operate in the dark, the other half that do use analytics software aren’t free of reporting and measuring issues either.
-B2B marketing analytics tools help your team make correct decisions only when the data they process is correct as well.
+While it’s hard to believe so many companies operate in the dark, the other half that do rely on analytics software to measure marketing performance aren’t free of reporting and measuring issues either.
+B2B marketing analytics tools can only help your team see a promising opportunity or create new user experiences when the data they process is correct as well.

-For example, Forrester’s Q1 2018 Marketing Benchmark Study reports that 80% of marketers focus on measuring volume in the conversional funnel.
-But what if velocity (the speed with which you deliver leads) is more important than the amount of leads in the pipeline?
+For example, Forrester’s Q1 2018 Marketing Benchmark Study reports that 80% of marketers focus on measuring volume in their sales pipelines.
+But what if velocity (the speed at which you deliver leads) is more important than the amount of leads in the pipeline?

 The point is that B2B marketing analytics exists to help you achieve your goals.
-So it’s critical to start with identifying what those goals are and then configure the exact type of data you want to collect and analyze.
+So it’s critical to start with identifying what those goals are (e.g. increasing click-through rates) and then configure the exact type of data you want to collect and analyze.

 Here are a few things we see most B2B marketing analytics tools are missing over and over again, and some suggestions on how to fix them.

 What Actions and Permissions Marketers Need in Account-Based Marketing and Reporting Tools?

 Most problems with B2B marketing analytics stem from the fact that the real world is not as linear as most apps would like it to be.